-Pennsylvania: Westminster Press 1980, 186-7.
+37 In his study of biblical language, G.B.Caird gives this as an example of the author expressly indicating that he does not intend his words to be taken literally: "John tells us that the great city in whose streets the bodies of the martyrs are to be exposed to the view of all nations is named in allegory 'Sodom and Egypt where also their Lord was crucified' (Rev 11:8).
+The world-wide city can be no other than Rome, which inherits the depravity of Sodom, the persecuting despotism of Egypt and the faithlessness of Jerusalem.
+Yet there are still commentators who ignore John's statement and identify the city with Jerusalem."
+The Language and Imagery of the Bible, Pennsylvania: Westminster Press 1980, 186-7.
 The oversight appears to be Caird's, however, for interpreting the author's non-literal instruction as 'allegorically' instead of 'spiritually' (in Greek these are different words with distinct meanings, see Alan Johnson, 'Revelation' in The Expositor's Bible Commentary, ed.
 Gæbelein, Vol. 12, Grand Rapids: Eerdmans 1981, 506), and for failing to see that this instruction refers only to the naming of the great city as 'Sodom and Egypt'.
-The expression 'where indeed their Lord was crucified' refers back to the 'great city', and not to its spiritual names 'Sodom and Egypt'.
-Historical Jerusalem is clearly intended here.
+The expression 'where indeed their Lord was crucified' refers back to the 'great city', and not to the spiritual names 'Sodom and Egypt'.
+One wonders how the first readers would have reacted if told that the Lord was also crucified in Sodom and in Egypt, or even in Rome.
+Historical Jerusalem is so clearly intended here, that to interpret the 'great city' as Rome, in this way, is delusory.